We Are the World: Background

 Michael Jackson (left) and Lionel Richie (right) wrote the song.

 In 1985, inspired by Band Aid's "Do They Know It's Christmas?" in the UK, the American entertainer and activist Harry Belafonte decided to organize a US equivalent.
 He planned to have the proceeds donated to a new organization, United Support of Artists for Africa (USA for Africa).
 The organization would provide food and relief aid for the 1983–1985 famine in Ethiopia, which killed about one million people.
-Belafonte also planned to set aside money to help eliminate hunger in the United States of America.
+Belafonte also planned to set aside money to help eliminate hunger in the US.

 Belafonte contacted the entertainment manager and fundraiser Ken Kragen, who enlisted his clients Lionel Richie and Kenny Rogers.
-In turn, they enlisted Stevie Wonder, to add more "name value".
+In turn, they enlisted Stevie Wonder to add more "name value".
 Quincy Jones was drafted to co-produce, taking time out from his work on the film The Color Purple.
-Jones also telephoned Michael Jackson, who had just concluded a tour with his brothers.
+Jones also telephoned Michael Jackson, who had just concluded Victory Tour with the Jacksons.

 Writing

 Jackson told Richie that he wanted to help write the song.
-The songwriting team originally included Wonder, but his time was constrained by his song-writing for the film The Woman in Red.
+The songwriting team originally included Wonder, but his time was constrained by his songwriting for the film The Woman in Red.
 Jackson and Richie wrote "We Are the World" at Hayvenhurst, the Jackson family home in Encino, California.
 They sought to write a song that would be easy to sing, memorable and anthemic.
 For a week, they spent every night working on lyrics and melodies in Jackson's bedroom.
-Jackson's older sister La Toya recounted the process: "I'd go into the room while they were writing and it would be very quiet, which is odd, since Michael's usually very cheery when he works.
+Jackson's older sister La Toya recounted: "I'd go into the room while they were writing and it would be very quiet, which is odd, since Michael's usually very cheery when he works.
 It was very emotional for them."
-She said later that Jackson had written most of the lyrics.
+She said later that Jackson wrote most of the lyrics.